niklas/Tirade/README.markdown

 * easy create your own custom content types
 * translations for every content type
 * define your boxed-based layouts in the browser
-* inherit your layouts through all subpages
+* inherit your layouts through all sub pages
 * ...

 ## Stability